[by Jeff Radel, University of Kansas Medical Center]

 8. Proof-read your slides!
 Do so while there is plenty of time to re-print any visual aids with errors.

 9. The most important preparation factor is to REHEARSE!
 You may want to videotape yourself and watch the results with a critical eye.
-It may be a painful and humbling experience, but the results will be worth it.

 10. Try the presentation in front of a few colleagues.
 Ask for feedback, then act on that information.
 Depending on the audience expected for your presentation, you might want to select those who know a little about your topic, and not those who know a lot.
 This will focus your attention on attempting to explain why you did what you did in simple terms, rather than encouraging attention to details only specialists care about.